FDelporte/ResistorCalculatorApp/README.md

 Seperate GitHub Actions files are included with this project:

-* [maven-ios.yml](.github/workflows/maven-ios.yml): creates iPhone app, not fully working in this repository as no Apple developer secrets are added, but you can use this as a reference to set this up.
+* [maven-ios.yml](.github/workflows/maven-ios.yml): creates iPhone app, not fully working in this repository as no Apple developer secrets and other required settings are available here.
+But you can use this as a reference how to set this up.
 * [maven-ubuntu-linux.yml](.github/workflows/maven-ubuntu-linux.yml): creates JAR and native Linux x64 application.
 * [maven-ubuntu-android.yml](.github/workflows/maven-ubuntu-android.yml): creates Android APK application.
 * [maven-windows.yml](.github/workflows/maven-windows.yml): creates Windows x64 executable.